studioespresso/craft3-facebook-catalog/README.md

 If you want to use the plugin with regular entries, want to provide your own Element query or want to have mulitple feeds, have a look at these function:

 ### Products - craft.catalog.products
-Works with any **Commerce Products** element query
+Works with any **Commerce Products** element query, and will use the default variant for each product

        {% set products = craft.products.limit(1) %}
        {{ craft.catalog.products(query) }}

 ### Entries - craft.catalog.entries
-Works with any elment query
+Works with any element query

        {% set query = craft.entries.section('books') %}
        {{ craft.catalog.entries(query) }}